testdriverai/bot-playground/README.md

 # Demo

 Ask [@testdriverbot](https://github.com/testdriverbot) to test your app within any issue or pull request!
+TestDriver is an agentic user tester, it has access to the entire OS and uses computer vision with mouse and keyboard control to simulate a real user.

 Just tag [@testdriverbot](https://github.com/testdriverbot) and include a markdown list of tasks.
+TestDriver will attempt your tasks and generate a regression test.

 You can try it right now [in this repo](https://github.com/testdriverai/bot-playground/pull/1).

 ![CleanShot 2024-12-10 at 15 14 54](https://github.com/user-attachments/assets/790a89dc-c96b-44e7-8ee6-b4e559a8170e)